Information Theory for Complex Systems Scientists: Information Dynamics

 \subsection{Information Transfer}

 The second major type of information dynamics used to study complex systems is that of \textit{information transfer}.
-While active information storage examines a single variable's behaviour through time, information transfer describes how the behaviour of one (or more) elements in a complex system informs the behaviour of another.
+While active information storage examines a single variable's behavior through time, information transfer describes how the behavior of one (or more) elements in a system informs the behavior of another.
 The most well-established measure of information transfer is the transfer entropy \cite{schreiber_measuring_2000} (for a superb and extremely thorough discussion of transfer entropy in all its glory, see \cite{bossomaier_introduction_2016}).

 For two variables, $X$ and $Y$, the transfer entropy $TE(X\to Y)$ measures the amount of information knowing the \textit{past of $X$} gives us about the \textit{next state of $Y$}, in the form of a conditional mutual information: